28 Aug Incident Response – How do you deal with analyst fatigue?

 - Empower your analysts not to have to churn through repetitive false positives

 - Resource your team to allow for rotating project work.
-Each member should be learning something new working on something that are not alerts regularly.
+Each member should be learning something new working on something that does not alert regularly.

 - Have a generous, enforced time-off policy.
 Make sure your team members are getting enough time for some R&R.